The ultimate guide for a more responsible travel

 Is it actually possible to travel and care about the environment?

 If you look around on most social media accounts, a lot of people will tell you you can’t.
-The same counts for any kind of meat, dairy, fast fashion, non-local food, etc.
+The same counts for eating any kind of animal products, wear fast fashion, buying non-local food, etc.

-But is the so-called “flyskam” (swedish term to make people feel bad for flying) really bringing awareness to people and make them fly less and travel more conscious, or is it like with other extremists that they just push openminded people away?
+Is the so-called “flyskam” (swedish term to make people feel bad for flying) or other shaming really bringing awareness to people and make them fly less and travel more conscious, or is it like with other extremists that they just push open minded people away?

 To be honest, the last one counts for me.
 A lot of extreme people push me away from a lot of things.
-And some of the extreme people are the reason for me not to label myself.
+And some extreme people are the reason for me not to label myself.
 Because I can’t be 100%.
-And I guess that’s something a lot of people can’t.
+And I guess that’s something a lot of people can’t because our world is not a 100% sustainable place at all.

 I always loved to travel….